How to Use Tailwind to Grow Your Pinterest

 Once you pin one thing, Tailwind will suggest other pins for you.
 Some of these pins end up being way off-topic, but some are useful.
 It's pretty easy to get your schedule filled up.

-Tailwind's newest feature, which is still in beta is SmartLoop.
+Tailwind's newest feature is SmartLoop.
 It allows to you to recycle your old pins on a loop so that you're always posting.
 I wrote about it right here.

 Tailwind Tribes are kind of the new age group boards.
 In a tribe, you share your own pins, and other tribe members share their pins to the tribe too.
 You can then go through the tribe and schedule all the pins that you want (they'll get scheduled the same way as any other pins).